 BC links

 Currently there are few grassroots opportunities to play sitting volleyball in BC, but with increased awareness Volleyball BC hopes to see this discipline of volleyball develop in our province.
-Organizations that have made strides to implement programs include:

 For BC athletes with physical impairments who are interested in high performance development, please contact Volleyball Canada.